 After operating in salt water, flush the cooling water passages with fresh water to prevent them from becoming clogged.
-Also rinse the outside of the outboard motor with fresh water
+Also rinse the outside of the outboard motor with fresh water.

-Cruising in muddy, turbid, or acidic water Water in some areas can be acidic or with a lot of sediment in it, such as muddy or turbid (cloudy) water.
+Cruising in muddy, turbid, or acidic water Yamaha strongly recommends that you use the optional chromium-plated water pump kit (see page 17) if you use the outboard motor in acidic water or water with a lot of sediment in it, such as muddy or turbid (cloudy) water.
 After operating in such water, flush the cooling passages with fresh water to prevent corrosion.
 Also rinse the outside of the outboard motor with fresh water.